cycle/docs/relation/many-to-many.md

 > Cross-database Many To Many relations are not supported yet.

 ## Complex loading
-You are able to load related data using conditions and sorts applied to pivot table, use option `load`.
+You can load related data using conditions and sorts applied to the pivot table using the option `load`.

-For example, we can have following entities:
+For example, we can have the following entities:
 - category (id, title)
 - photo (id, url)
 - photo_to_category (photo_id, category_id, position)